June 12, 2023

 APIs are used everywhere to access backend services and sensitive information such as bank details, health reports, financial data, company sensitive information, etc. This makes APIs that are vulnerable or exposed, open to create an attack surface and raises the risk of API attacks that could cause serious disruption.
 If you are aware of the technology bubble of API security, you must have heard about the OWASP API security project.
 It consists of the top 10 vulnerabilities that threaten APIs, and Broken Function Level Authorization (BFLA) is one of them.

+Most organizations offer various access levels to employees in different departments like documentation, marketing, development and more.
+The possibility of broken function-level authorization (BFLA) increases when access control is improperly handled at the API level.
 Basically, BFLA occurs when APIs have a bug in their hierarchical authorization mechanisms.
 The attacker aims to modify API calls to gain unauthorized access to higher levels, like the administration level, and then performs administration tasks like adding, modifying, or deleting data.
+Let's understand the BFLA Attack by the following scenario: Consider an example of API which fetches user information as shown below :

 If an attacker tries to modify the method to delete and change the user keyword in the path to admin, the attacker gains access to the admin role and can perform a delete action.